 Create Natural Pink Dyes From Plants

-One of the most treasured colors in the plant world and by every little girl is pink.
+One of the most often used colors in the plant world and by every little girl is pink.
 Fortunately, nature gives us an abundance of plants that produce pink dyes.

 To enhance your pink creations, you may want to add some additional home-dyed colors:Continue to 2 of 8 below.

 02 of 08